 “Many people feel resentful or unhappy because they think they are the target of unjust fate.
 These feelings are stimulated by bereavement, illness, deranged working or domestic conditions, or the observation of suffering in others.
 What is the Christian view of this problem?”

-Today, the same question has taken on a sharper edge aimed at Christianity and the character of God: If God is all good and all powerful, why does God allow evil and suffering in the world?
+Today, the same question has taken on a sharper edge.
+Similar questions are aimed like unfriendly fire at Christianity and the character of God: If God is all good and all powerful, why does God allow evil and suffering in the world?
 Either God isn’t all good; or God isn’t all powerful; or God simply does not exist.